The best camping near Fairview Riverside State Park

 8 sites · Lodging, RVs, Tents50 acres · Lacombe, LA

 We sit on 50 acres north of Lake Pontchartrain.
 We're bounded by the Big Branch Wildlife Reserve to the south and a Rails to Trails bike path on the north.
 We are 3 miles from LaCombe to the east, Mandeville to the west, and about 1 mile from Fountainbleu State Park.
 Most of the farm, 80%, is mixed hardwood forest and designated wetlands.
 Desert Bayou and East Branch Bayou meander across the property which is home to deer, foxes, bobcats, owls, fireflies, otters, raccoons, turtles, and, well, about anything common to the wilds of the Gulf South.
 This includes a litany of snakes, mosquitoes, and deer flies in their season.
 About 5 acres are used to raise poultry, bees and organically farmed blueberries.
 Overall, the land feels primordial and pristine.
 We are a designated Monarch Waystation and in the spring and fall see many migrating butterflies.
 We cultivate a lot of flowers so almost year round you can see butterflies in profusion.
 We are part of the USDAs Conservation Stewardship Program, concentrating on protecting and increasing habitat for animals and pollinators.
-Dogs are welcome, 2 of them live here, but the chickens often run free and chasing them or the deer for fun or food is not acceptable.
+Dogs are welcome.
+But the chickens often run free and chasing them, or the deer, ducks, sheep, etc., is not acceptable so keeping your four-legged family on a leash when near the farm animals is encouraged.
+Campfires are allowed except on rare occasions, and fires help keep the mosquitoes at bay.
+You can hunt for deadfalls in the woods on the farm, or we can provide firewood for a small fee.
 This is a rustic situation: think dry camping, outdoor (heated) shower, and port-o-lets.
 We have hookups for one small RV or camper close to the barn.
 In addition, we have a 10x10' treehouse, and several places to pitch a tent.
 The farm is pretty secure--someone is on-site most of the time, it's gated, and there are security cameras at access points.
-But it is a farm in a rural community--you may hear roosters crow, sheep bleat, dogs bark, and the mule bray along with the sounds of owls, hawks, coyotes and other native wildlife of the area.
-If this suits you then come stay and enjoy the farm life.
+But it is a farm in a rural community--you may hear roosters crow, sheep bleat, dogs bark, and the mule bray along with the sounds of owls, hawks, coyotes, and other native wildlife of the area.
+If this sounds like it suits you then come on!, stay and enjoy the farm life.

 Pets